George Hill (basketball): Indiana Pacers (2011–2016)

-Hill was traded to the Indiana Pacers during the 2011 NBA draft on June 23, 2011, a trade that sent rights to the 15th overall pick Kawhi Leonard, the 42nd pick, Dāvis Bertāns, and 2005 draftee Erazem Lorbek to the Spurs in exchange for Hill.
+Hill was traded to his hometown team the Indiana Pacers during the 2011 NBA draft on June 23, 2011, a trade that sent rights to the 15th overall pick Kawhi Leonard, the 42nd pick, Dāvis Bertāns, and 2005 draftee Erazem Lorbek to the Spurs in exchange for Hill.

 Hill started the shortened season as a backup for Darren Collison.
 On January 31, 2012, Hill left the game against the New Jersey Nets after suffering an ankle injury.
 The Pacers announced it was a small chip fracture.
 He missed 12 games with the injury and returned on February 22, against the Charlotte Bobcats.
 On April 9, 2012, Pacers coach Frank Vogel announced that Hill would start for the injured Collison.
 Although Collison returned from the injury, Hill remained a starter for the rest of the season.
 Hill finished the season averaging 9.6 points per game with a field goal percentage of .442.

 During their first-round playoff series against the Orlando Magic, Hill scored double-digits in all five games as the Pacers advanced to the Eastern Conferences Semifinal.
 Facing the Miami Heat in the Conference Semifinals, Hill scored a playoff high 20 points and 5 assists in game 3.
 The Heat won the next 3 games, advancing to the Conference Finals and eventually becoming NBA champions.

 On July 13, 2012, Hill re-signed with the Pacers to a reported five-year, $40 million contract.

 During the 2012–13 season, Hill made a game-winning floater against the Toronto Raptors and a game-winning layup over the outstretched arms of Dwight Howard against the Los Angeles Lakers.
 Hill and the Pacers appeared in the Eastern Conference Finals, but lost to the defending champion Miami Heat in 7 games.

 Hill perhaps had the best game of his NBA career on February 7, 2014, when he scored a career-high 37 points in a win against the Portland Trail Blazers along with 9 rebounds and 8 assists including a game-tying three-pointer to force the game to overtime.

 After missing the first 28 games of the season with a left knee injury, Hill returned to action on December 23 against the New Orleans Pelicans.
 In just over 21 minutes of action off the bench, he recorded 15 points, 4 rebounds, 3 assists and 1 steal in the 96–84 win.

 On February 27, 2015, Hill recorded his first career triple-double with 15 points, 10 rebounds and 12 assists in a 93–86 win over the Cleveland Cavaliers.
 On March 14, he scored a season-high 30 points in an 89–93 loss to the Boston Celtics.

 On February 19, 2016, Hill had nine points and nine assists and matched a career-high with 11 rebounds in the Pacers' 101–98 win over the Oklahoma City Thunder.